boryanakis/Genomics_RNAseq_supp/rnaseq_workshop.md

 Go to https://jupyterhub.greatplains.net and use your KU/Gmail/Github login.

 Select Genomics Workshop Supplement and click the start server button.
 This will take a while.
-In the meantime, discuss the following (slides):
+In the meantime, discuss the following (**slides 1-7**):
+ - RNA sequencing
- - RNAseq
+ - demo data
  - analytical pipeline
- - data

-BK: add slides and slide numbers here.

 When the JupyterHub server is ready..